 prepared and most prepared students by increasing support rather than lowering

 BMS students have access to a clinic that is staffed by full-time registered nurses who work with students for everything from stomach aches, to gym class injuries, to daily medications and diabetes monitoring.
 Bexley's nurses provide the students with a high level of care that ensures they are ready to learn while in class.
 The school district is also served on-site by a full-time mental health professional from Nationwide Children's Hospital.
-Mrs. Samantha McMasters, Director of Student Services, oversees nurses for the district.
+Ms. Barb Gentille Green, Director of Student Services & Accessibility, oversees nurses for the district.

 BMS highly values the depth of learning that can only occur with a global mindset.
 Faculty strives to help students move from simply knowing to doing.
 Service projects, such as South Sudan relief efforts and the 8th grade Community Project, give students a way to contribute to others in their community and around the world.
 BMS has a goal that each student, regardless of income, race, sexual orientation, gender, or family composition, feels welcome, safe, and included while at school.
 The school uses a combination of culturally aware practices, celebrations of diversity, and community experiences to give students an awareness and appreciation for others and themselves.

 Positive Behavior Interventions & Supports (PBIS)

 Safe, Respectful, Responsible...
 These three words represent the behavioral expectations Bexley has for students in the district.
 PBIS is the establishment of consistent, communicated expectations for students in a variety of scenarios.
 Staff discuss PBIS expectations with students in advance for classrooms, cafeteria, hallways, assemblies, etc. so that all students have a chance to be successful.

 Response to Intervention (RtI)